PixelsCamp/talks/interactive-voice-chat_steve_sfartz.md

-An interactive Voice & Chat for the Pixel Camp event
+An interactive Voice & Chat for the Pixels Camp event
 ========================

 * Speaker   : Stève Sfartz and Austin Hyland